status-im/specs/docs/stable/9-waku-usage.md

 If a peer exceeds node's rate limits, the connection between them MAY be dropped.

-Each node SHOULD broadcast its rate limits to its peers using rate limits packet code (`0x14`).
+Each node SHOULD broadcast its rate limits to its peers using `rate limits` in `status-options` via packet code `0x00` or `0x22`.
 The rate limits is RLP-encoded information:

 ```
 [ IP limits, PeerID limits, Topic limits ]